Changes After Surgery

 AlexT

-How long since surgery?
-Pretty much all mine came back except I ate oatmeal almost every day during chemo and still can't look at the stuff a little over 2 years later.
+How long has it been since surgery?
+Pretty much all of mine came back, except I ate oatmeal almost every day during chemo and still can't look at the stuff a little over 2 years later.
 Not drinking that much coffee is probably a good thing.
-Depending on how long since surgery, sleep/naps isn't a bad thing usually.
+Depending on how long it has been since surgery, sleep/naps aren't a bad thing usually.
 Push yourself to get up and get moving, just a little more each day.

-Same question: How long has it been since surgery?
-I know it takes me about 3-4 months before I can stomach a cup of coffee again.
-I got the nausea with the smell as well.
-Also, anything sweet for the first couple of months.
-Your appetite will come back, just take it easy when it does.
-And if your body is still healing like it's me said, it's good for your body to rest.
+Same question: how long has it been since surgery?
+I know it takes me about 3-4 months after before I can stomach a cup of coffee again.
+I got the nausea with the smell as well, also anything sweet for the first couple of months.
+Your appetite will come back, and just take it easy when it does.
+If your body is still healing, like it's been said, it's good for your body to rest.

 TerryLT